yeozhenhao/Java-Matching-algorithm/README.md

 ### About the Algorithm
 ##### <ins>Why I made my repository public</ins>
-My Python coding skills was developed by heavily studying & recoding the [public repository of the Python matchmaking algorithm by Sriram Sami](https://github.com/frizensami/archangel), which I implemented in my Delicacies Matchmaking project.\
+My Python coding skills was developed by heavily studying & recoding the [public repository of the Python matchmaking algorithm by Sriram Sami](https://github.com/frizensami/archangel), which I implemented in my Delicacies Matchmaking project.
+I am grateful for such a good learning opportunity.\
-Hence, I wish to give back to the community by sharing the matchmaking algorithm in Java coding language for anyone interested to learn about algorithms in Java using *Graph Theory Data Structures*.
+Hence, I wish to give back to the community by sharing the matchmaking algorithm in Java coding language for anyone interested to learn about **algorithms in Java** using **Graph Theory Data Structures**.

 Thus, I will explain every part of my algorithm in Java henceforth.